MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/integrate-social-engagement-dynamics-365.md

 10. On the command bar, select **Save** and then select **Close**.

 11. To publish the customizations, select **Publish All Customizations** on the command bar.
-After the customizations are published, you can see the social insights on your dashboard.
+After the customizations are published, you can see the Social Insights on your dashboard.

 ![Social Insights example widget](media/social-insights-example-visual.PNG "Social Insights example widget")